Video Slot Machines

-Home » History of The Video Slot Machine
+History of the Video Slot Machine

 Over 100 years has passed since the first ever slot machine, the "Liberty Bell" was launched.
-The biggest developments have occurred between the late 1970's and today.
-We are sure to see even bigger and greater changes in the years to come as technology becomes more advanced making more ideas a possibility.
+The biggest developments have occurred between the late 1970's and today mainly due to the advances we have seen in computer technology.

-Below you will find a timeline of the changes and developments that have occurred in the world of slot machines.
+Below you will find a time line of the changes and developments that have occurred in the world of slot machines

 1897 : The Invention